Answered By: Darcy Gervasio Last Updated: Jul 10, 2025 Views: 1735

 The Find It @ Purchase button helps you search for the full text of an article across all the Library's many subscription databases.
 It uses OpenURL technology to link from a citation in one database to the full text in a different database.

-In most of our databases, "Find It" looks like this:
+In many of our databases, "Find It" looks like this:

-But in some databases, it may look like this ("Get Full Text from Purchase"):
+But in other databases, it may look like this ("Get Full Text from Purchase"):

 How do I use Find It @ Purchase?

-To use the Find It button, do a search in one of the Library's databases.
-If the full text is not available directly from that database, you will see the "Find it @ Purchase" button near the citation.
+1. To use the Find It button, do a search in a library database.
+If the full text is not available directly within that database, you will see the "Find it @ Purchase" button near the citation.

-In some databases, it may say "Find a Copy" or "Get full text from Purchase."
-The terminology may differ depending on the database, so follow links that point you towards the PDF.
+In some databases, it may say "Find a Copy" or "Access Options" or "Get Full Text from Purchase."
+The terminology may differ, so follow links that point you towards a PDF.

-Clicking on "Find It @ Purchase" opens the Library Discovery Search in a new browser window.
+2. Clicking on "Find It @ Purchase" or "Get Full Text from Purchase" opens the Library Discovery Search in a new browser window.
 You will see the article's citation information, along with its availability.
 A list of databases that have the full text of this journal will appear under "View Online: Full Text Availability".

-- If we subscribe, you will see a list of databases that provide the full text of the article (see image above).
-Simply click on one of these links to find the full text!
+3. If we subscribe, you will see a list of databases that provide the full text of the article under "View Online" (see image above).
+In some cases, links to multiple databases will appear.
+Simply click a link to find the full text!
 You can then download, email, or save the full text of the article from the new database.

 Sometimes the full text is available as a PDF, while in other databases it may be presented in HTML (particularly newspaper databases).

 - Check our print holdings.
-You can see if the Library has the article in print (hard copy) by clicking "Check Holdings."
-If we have a print copy, you will see the word "Available" followed by the journal's location and call number.
+You can see if the Library has the article in print (hard copy) by clicking "Check Holdings" in Discovery.
+If we have a print copy, you will see the word "Available" or "May be Available" followed by the journal's location and call number.
 "Summary Holdings" tells you which volumes/years we have in print.
 Make sure that the years listed under Summary Holdings include the year your article was published.

 - Request through Interlibrary Loan (see details below).